 Maintaining cybersecurity is a critical component of any business model, and most companies take steps to protect their proprietary and consumer data from cyberattacks.
 Traditionally, the evolution of cybersecurity has been reactionary, evolving in response to successful attacks after data has already been stolen.
 As data breaches become more common and attacks more sophisticated, the business world has come to recognize the need for a more proactive approach to risk mitigation.

 For new businesses trying to determine their IT network security needs or established companies that wish to keep their security measures up to date, performing a vulnerability assessment is one of the most powerful tools available when attempting to protect sensitive data.
+Read on to learn more on how to perform a vulnerability assessment and we will also provide tips on how to remediate any identified vulnerabilities.

 What Is a Vulnerability Assessment?